sahib/misc/performance/3_memory.rst

    * Very simple and cheap to produce.
    * High density (many cells per area)
    * Needs to be refreshed constantly (64ns or so)

+   Fun fact: DRAM enables a hardware-based security attack: ROWHAMMER.
+   Changing a row of DRAM cells can, if done very often, switch a nearby row.
+   This can be used to change data like "userIsLoggedIn".

 ----